zakiego/activity-notification/README.md

-# Telegram Bot to Monitor Activity
+# Telegram Bot to Monitor Turning On and Off The Computer